Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 It is the policy of the Firm to protect the confidentiality of Social Security numbers (or equivalent unique government identification numbers in other jurisdictions) in its possession from misuse and improper disclosure by maintaining and enforcing policies and physical and electronic safeguards against misuse and improper disclosure.
 Unlawful disclosure of Social Security numbers is prohibited, and access to them is limited to Firm personnel who need access to such information in order to perform their job functions at the Firm.

-If you provide personal information to us about someone else (such as one of your directors or employees, or someone with whom you have business dealings) you must ensure that you are entitled to disclose that personal information to us and that, without our taking any further steps, we may collect, use and disclose that personal information as described in this Global Privacy Policy.
-In particular, you must ensure the individual concerned is aware of the various matters detailed in this Global Privacy Policy, as those matters relate to that individual, including our identity, how to contact us, our purposes for collection, our personal information disclosure practices (including disclosure to overseas recipients), the individual’s right to obtain access to their personal information and make complaints about the handling of their personal information (as well as other legal rights such individual has, as explained in this Global Privacy Policy), and the consequences if the personal information is not provided (such as our inability to provide services).
+If you provide Personal Information to us about someone else (such as one of your directors or employees, or someone with whom you have business dealings) you must ensure that you are entitled to disclose that Personal Information to us and that, without our taking any further steps, we may collect, use and disclose that Personal Information as described in this Global Privacy Policy.
+Depending upon your location and the location of any person about whom you provide us with Personal Information, you may be required under applicable law to ensure the individual concerned is aware of the various matters detailed in this Global Privacy Policy, as those matters relate to that individual, including our identity, how to contact us, our purposes for collection, our Personal Information disclosure practices (including disclosure to overseas recipients), the individual’s right to obtain access to their Personal Information and make complaints about the handling of their Personal Information (as well as other legal rights such individual has, as explained in this Global Privacy Policy), and the consequences if the Personal Information is not provided (such as our inability to provide services).

 By e-mail: Privacy@lockelord.com